ivy-llc/ivy/docs/partial_source/deep_dive/9_formatting.rst

 for visualizing a better comparison.

-When a function has few arguments which will not exceed the length limit, arguments should be listed on the same line, together with the function `def(...)` syntax.
+When a function has few arguments which will not exceed the length limit, arguments should be listed on the same line, together with the function :code: `def(...)` syntax.

 .. code-block:: python